nfsrules/Challenge/README.md

 **Notes:**
   - A requirements.txt file is provided to install dependencies
   - Code is delivered on Jupyter Notebooks instead of Python scripts to improve lisibility
-  - Functions coded on Jupyter notebook instead of a source library to improve lisibility
+  - Functions are coded directly on Jupyter notebook instead of a source library to improve lisibility